jomjol/AI-on-the-edge-device-docs/docs/Graphical-Configuration.md

 The reference image is the basis for the coordination of the ROIs.
 Therefore it is very important, to have a well aligned image, that is not rotated.

-**:bangbang: Attention:** Updating the reference image, also means, that all alignment images and ROIs needs to be teached again.
+**:bangbang: Attention:** Updating the reference image, also means, that all alignment images and ROIs needs to be taught again.
 Therefore do this step only with caution.

 * <img src="https://raw.githubusercontent.com/jomjol/ai-on-the-edge-device/master/images/config_s3_reference.jpg" width="400" align="middle">

 At first the current image is shown and no adjustment is possible.
 To reload the actual image push the button "Show actual Reference" (1).
 To define a new reference image push the button "Create new Reference" (2).
 Then the last taken raw image from the camera is loaded.
 If you want to update this, you can push the button "Make new raw image (raw.jpg)".
 If you need to mirror your image (e.g. mirror before camera) you can do this by selecting "mirror image".
-After loading the mirroring (in case checked) and the prerotation angle from the `config.ini` are applied.
+After loading the mirroring (in case checked) and the pre-rotation angle from the `config.ini` are applied.
 Then use the rough and fine adjustment to get the image straight aligned (3).
 If everything is done, you can save the result with "Update Reference Image" (4).

 If you have problems with reflections, you can turn the camera in a positions, where the reflection is at a position, where no important information is.
-To reduce the intensity of the reflection you can also a peace of felt ("Filz") as diffusior at the LED.
+To reduce the intensity of the reflection you can also a peace of felt ("Filz") as diffusor at the LED.